Mayfm/Mayfm/README.md

 ---

 ## 🌸 About Me

-I’m passionate about combining microbiology and bioinformatics to explore biological questions in different contexts.
+I'm passionate about applying computational approaches to biological questions and exploring the intersection of microbiology, bioinformatics, and data science.

 ---